Perl-Critic/PPI/README.md

     statements are of this actual type.
 Other more interesting statement types belong to one of its children.

-    See it's own documentation for a longer description and list of all of the different statement types and sub-classes.
+    See its own documentation for a longer description and list of all of the different statement types and sub-classes.

 - [PPI::Structure](https://metacpan.org/pod/PPI::Structure)